Author

 occupation: musician, talent agent, record producer, talent manager, composer, performance artist

-William Ernest Drummond (born 29 April 1953) is a Scottish artist, musician, writer and record producer.
-He was the co-founder of late 1980s avant-garde pop group The KLF and its 1990s media-manipulating successor, the K Foundation, with which he famously burned £1 million in 1994.
-More recent art activities, carried out under Drummond's chosen banner of the Penkiln Burn, include making and distributing cakes, soup, flowers, beds and shoe-shines.
-More recent music projects include No Music Day, and the international tour of a choir called The17.
+William Ernest Drummond (born 29 April 1953) is a Scottish artist, musician, writer, and record producer.
+He was a co-founder of the late-1980s avant-garde pop group the KLF and its 1990s media-manipulating successor, the K Foundation, with which he famously burned £1 million in 1994.
+More recent art activities, carried out under Drummond's banner of Penkiln Burn, include making and distributing cakes, soup, flowers, beds, and shoe-shines.
+More recent music projects include No Music Day and the international tour of a choir called The17.
 Drummond is the author of several books about art and music.
+Source: Wikipedia (en)